What is Route Optimisation?

 - Number of turns or intersections along the route

-- Left hand turns (crossing the line of traffic)
+- Right hand turns (crossing the line of traffic)

 - Best or nearest driver to dispatch on the route

 - Traffic congestion for current time of day